 Students can keep their stipend if they hold an assistantship;

-All other student benefits remain intact
+All other student benefits remain intact.

 Planning and Approval

 Advanced planning is important so that obligations can be met by the unit and the student.
 Graduate students who anticipate taking personal leave should meet with their advisors/managers as soon as possible to plan for the parental leave.
 When possible, advisors and students should create a plan for the student’s research activities that includes a flexible schedule during the time off.
 If an advisor has specific, research-related deadlines that fall during the planned leave, these should be communicated with the student and the department to ensure that they are met.
 When flexibility alone will not ensure that work continues, funding for a temporary replacement should be used.